avanzu/node-packages/packages/kernel/README.md

 That way, when you add more controllers, you don't have to modify the`containerBuilder.ts` each time.
 Just make sure to add them to the exports of your `index.ts` barrel in the `controllers/` folder.

 ## Middlewares
-A great tool to isolate and provide cross cutting concerns like logging, input validation, authorization and the like.
+Middleware functions in web applications handle requests and responses, performing tasks like logging, authentication, and validation.
+They enhance modularity and reusability, allowing developers to easily add or modify functionality.

 ### Creating middlewares
 In order to create a custom middlware, you can mainly follow the [koa](https://koajs.com/) documentation.